JoshMayBalGitHub/textwars/README.md

 # Note: Text Wars doesnt work on .net 6.0

+i removed the releases but if you want to you can download from source

 # Welcome to the Github Readme!

 This thing will be included on the downloads but you should read the .txt instead there